vphuocthinh2006/vphuocthinh2006/README.md

 # 💫About Me :
 - 🔭 I'm currently studying in University of Information Technology.
-I major in Computer Science.
+My major is Computer Science.
 - 💻 My career path is towards becoming an project manager/team lead.
 I'm currently **studying Computer Vision, which is a branch of Artificial Intelligence.**

 ## 🌐Socials